posthtml/posthtml-components/README.md

 ### Combine slots and small component

-You can also combine both way, and then use them with slots or with small component:
+You can also combine both approaches, and then use them with slots or with small components:

 ```html